Gynecologic Cancer Care in Portland and Vancouver

 gynecologic-cancer-clinical-trials-research

-We offer clinical research trials for gynecologic cancer patients in Portland, OR, and Vancouver, WA.
-Because we participate in clinical trials through Sarah Cannon Research Institute (SCRI), a joint venture with US Oncology Research, patients have participated in clinical research trials that have led to new cancer therapies being approved by the FDA.
+We offer clinical research trials for gynecologic cancer patients in the Portland, OR, and Vancouver, WA areas.
+Through our partnership with the Sarah Cannon Research Institute (SCRI), patients have access to clinical research trials of emerging therapies.
 We're currently working on finding new treatment options for ovarian cancer, cervical cancer, endometrial cancer, fallopian cancer, and peritoneal cancer.

 Patient Resources